MileHacker Logo

 Connectivity & Access

-• Local SIM cards at official stores with passport.
+• Local SIM cards from official retailers with passport.

 • Solis Wi-Fi or hotel Wi-Fi widely available.